-The Kia Optima is a 4-door saloon and estate car that battles it out with the Ford Mondeo and Volkswagen Passat for buyer’s attention.
+The Kia Optima is a four-door saloon or estate car that battles it out with the Ford Mondeo and Volkswagen Passat for buyers’ attention.
 Kia’s key weapon in the fight for saloon supremacy – oodles and oodles of standard equipment.
 This approach did an admirable job of boosting sales - until it went off sale in 2019.
 A used Optima is well suited to families and couples who want maximum metal for their money.

 It’s not hard to see why Kia has performed so well in the UK.
 Its cars are very good-looking and the Optima is no exception.
 Its purposeful front end comprises a stylish grille, swoopy headlights and LED daytime running lights.